 Want to learn more about BC Children's Hospital Research Institute?

-- Read our Fact Sheet and learn about our research structure to find out how we're serving children and families in BC and beyond, advancing discovery and improving care.
+- Read our Fact Sheet and learn about our research structure to find out how we're serving children and families in British Columbia and beyond, advancing discovery, and improving care.

 - Read our 2016-2021 Strategic Plan and learn how we are developing new areas of strength and pursuing unique opportunities.